 Tooth whitening lightens teeth and helps to remove stains and discoloration.
 Whitening is among the most popular cosmetic dental procedures because it can greatly improve how your teeth look.

 Whitening is not a one-time procedure.
 It will need to be repeated from time to time if you want to maintain the brighter color.

 The outer layer of a tooth is called the enamel.
 The color of natural teeth is created by the reflection and scattering of light off the enamel, combined with the color of the dentin under it.
 Your genes affect the thickness and smoothness of the enamel.
-Thinner enamel allows more of the color of the dentin to show through.
+Thinner enamel allows more of the color of the dentist to show through.
 Having smoother or rougher enamel also affects the reflection of light and therefore the color.